wavecommander/panblog/md/posts/chromebooks.md

 * easy to drop into more advanced cloud computing activity
 * encouragement to gain cloud platform experience

-The major cons is an internet connection is always required.
+The major con is of course that an internet connection is always required.

 ### Should you give it a try?